Home > Self-Help > Communication > Why People Often Choose Not To Communicate Effectively Today

 The truth is, even if a person shares the same language, culture and habitude with another person, without effective communication, these two can still fail to understand each other, leading to conflicts.

-Since the start of the modern era, countries/regions/territories heavily rely on Human Migration to continue to thrive and to recover.
+Since the start of the modern era, plenty of countries or territories have been reliant on human migration to continue to thrive and to recover.
 Rural populations migrated to urban areas; urban populations migrated to suburban regions.
-There are Hamlet, Village, Town, City, and Metropolis, which are classified by the size of its population (Bruce, 2019).
+Hamlet, village, town, city, and metropolis, for example, are classified by the size of their population (Bruce, 2019).
 This happens when we are actively looking for the most livable place to settle.

 Written by Sherman Alexie, The Absolutely True Diary Of A Part-Time Indian, depicts the pursuit of something seemingly impossible but fascinating to the main character.
 The author was someone who wanted a different life from their community.